Skip to content

 Hence you can expect a battery backup of about 9 hours when the battery is about 50.
 Consider it as a low battery and put it on charge.
 Otherwise, it will be powered off within 1 hour.

-Therefore for battery backup and charging, we will give it 4/5 but for battery status glitch is 2/5.
+Therefore for battery backup and charging, we will give it 4/5 but for battery status glitch 2/5.

 Should You Buy Infinity Glide 120?